Canal of the Pharaohs: Greek, Roman and Islamic works

-After the death of Alexander the Great, the general Ptolemy gained control of Egypt, declaring himself Pharaoh and beginning the Ptolemaic dynasty.
+After the death of Alexander the Great, the general Ptolemy gained control of Egypt, declared himself Pharaoh and began the Ptolemaic dynasty.
 His son, the 2nd leader of that dynasty, Ptolemy II took up the canal work again, but also stopped because of the differences of water level.
 Diodorus, however, reports that it was completed by Ptolemy II after being fitted with a water lock.

 Ptolemy II is credited by some for being the first to solve the problem of keeping the Nile free of salt water when his engineers invented the lock around 274/273 BC.